Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Database.md

 ## Structure
 The database is made up of hard drives located on computers that are part of the database.
 The list of computer is in the file `data/computerList`.
 The list of hard drives is in `data/auto/auto.ext_dirves`.
 So the data are distributed on several computers, but access is possible from the other computers of the network.

 One computer acts as a server for a few key directories.
+You can find which one it is by looking into the file `/data/auto/auto.data`.
 Here is the list of directories

 * `/adata/electro/`: link to all mice that are in the database
 * `/adata/histo/`: histology of all mice